strawstack/PythonFFMPEG/README.md

 # Video Example

-View the input and output video used by [the script](https://github.com/strawstack/PythonFFMPEG/blob/main/ff.py) in this repo.
+View the input video used by [the script](https://github.com/strawstack/PythonFFMPEG/blob/main/ff.py) in this repo, and output video that the script generates.

 - [Input](https://youtu.be/Wv5DankloVA)